Suzanne K. Freitag, MD

 Dr. Cestari is an Assistant Professor of Ophthalmology at Harvard Medical School, as well as Director of Ophthalmology Clinical Fellowship Training and Co-director of the Center for Thyroid Eye Disease and Orbital Surgery at Mass.
 Eye and Ear.
 He is one of only a handful of doctors in the country who is board-certified in both neurology and ophthalmology.
 Because Dr. Cestari understands the complicated interactions between the eye and the brain, he is able to provide care for patients with a wide variety of conditions, such as optic nerve disorders, misaligned eyes (strabismus), double vision, and increased pressure around the brain.
 Many patients come to him with double vision, and depending on the cause, he provides different treatments such as prism eyeglass lenses, Botox injections, and/or strabismus surgery.
 All surgeries are performed with the adjustable suture technique, which allows him to fine-tune the procedure while the patient is awake to ensure the double vision is eliminated and the eyes are aligned.

-Dr. Bleier is an Assistant Professor of Otolaryngology at Harvard Medical School and Co-director of the Center for Thyroid Eye Disease and Orbital Surgery at Mass.
-Eye and Ear.
-Dr. Bleier has helped to pioneer several new minimally invasive approaches for orbital tumors and has authored more than 80 peer-reviewed articles and book chapters, as well as two textbooks in the field of orbit- and sinus-related disease.
+Dr. Bleier, Associate Professor of Otolaryngology at Harvard Medical School, member of the Mass.
+Eye and Ear Sinus Center, and Co-Director of the Center for Thyroid Eye Disease and Orbital Surgery, is fellowship-trained in complex sinus and endoscopic cranial base surgery.
+Throughout his career, Dr. Bleier has helped pioneer several new minimally invasive approaches for orbital tumors and has authored more than 80 peer-reviewed articles and book chapters, as well as two textbooks in the field of orbit- and sinus-related disease.
 He lectures both nationally and internationally on topics including the endoscopic management of orbit and skull base tumors, endoscopic dacyrocystorhinostomy, causes and treatments of sinusitis, and intranasal drug delivery techniques to the brain.
-Dr. Bleier holds five patents and has been recognized by the Michael J. Fox Foundation, Boston Magazine, Harvard Medicine Magazine, and The Scientist for his work
+Dr. Bleier holds five patents and has been recognized by the Michael J. Fox Foundation, Boston Magazine, Harvard Medicine Magazine, and The Scientist Magazine for his work.

 Stacey T. Gray, MD